embench/embench-iot/doc/README.md

      Foundation (FOSSi), rather than creating a new organization.

 5. **Embench must report a single summarizing performance score:**
-   - if no official single performance score, then it won’t be as widely reported;
+   - if no official single performance score, then it won't be as widely reported;
    - even worse, others may supply unofficial summaries that are either misleading or conflicting;